Skip to Main Content Library Homepage College Homepage

 • Title of Article: Article title isn't required, but it's helpful of course for seeing what the article is about.

 • Journal Abbreviation: Use the abbreviation for the journal title and italicize it.
-See the Journal Abbreviations box below for help finding the proper abbreviation for the journal you're citing.
+Use the CAS Source Index (CASSI) to find the proper abbreviation for the journal you're citing.

 • Volume and Issue: Italicize the volume number.
 Include the issue number after it in parentheses if each issue starts with page 1 rather than at the page number the last issue left off at.